boomerang-io/charts/bmrg-flow/README.md

 ### Worker RBAC

-The worker priviledged RBAC is dependent on the Pod Security Policy and Cluster Role resources;
+The worker privileged RBAC is dependent on the Pod Security Policy and Cluster Role resources;

 - Pod Security Policy `ibm-privileged-psp`, and
 - Cluster Role `ibm-privileged-clusterrole`

-If you allow priviledge access by default then you can disable the creation of this service account by removing the value in the value yaml under `workers.rbac.role`
+If you allow privileged access by default then you can disable the creation of this service account by removing the value in the value yaml under `workers.rbac.role`

-You can change the value to a Cluster Role that has priviledged access.
+You can change the value to a Cluster Role that has privileged access.

 ## Configuration